simula/mosaic5g-store/sdk/PROTOCOL.md

 ### REST API

-Although the data retrieved by URL can be any JSON encoded reply, the control app currently only understands the reply from `flexran-rtc` /stats reply, from wich it generates graphical display of detected eNBs and UEs.
+Although the data retrieved by URL can be any JSON encoded reply, the control app currently only understands the reply from `flexran-rtc` /stats reply, from which it generates graphical display of detected eNBs and UEs.

 For any new type of reply, support must be programmed into the application.